nozzlegear/nominatim-browser/README.md

 var Nominatim = require("nominatim-browser";
 ```

-If you can't use `require` or ES6-imports, this package [also provides a webpacked version](https://github.com/nozzlegear/nominatim-browser/blob/master/dist/nominatim-browser.webpacked.js) which bundles all of the necessary dependencies.
+If you can't use `require` or ES6-imports, this package also provides a webpacked version (dist/nominatim-browser.webpacked.js) which bundles all of the necessary dependencies.
 Once loaded, the bundled script will make all `nominatim-browser` functions available under the `Nominatim` variable.

 ```html